NSpeel/studyBuddy/README.md

-This is my studyBuddy project that I made for COGS 3
+This is my studyBuddy lab that I made for COGS 3 with bootstrap.